CCHMC-Translation/CCHMC-Translation.github.io/index.md

 7. Always translate text embedded in images.
 This may be done by overlaying text boxes or editing the image in Photoshop.
 When this cannot be done cleanly, contact the project manager for further instructions.

 18. Do not translate Cincinnati Children's letterhead.

+21. Use the same fonts as the source file.
+If a source font does not support the target characters, use Noto Sans (except for Arabic (use *Frutiger Arabic*) and Burmese (use *Zawgyi-One*)).
+2. For **languages which do not use Latin script**:
+    1. Do not use optical kerning in Adobe InDesign, Adobe Illustrator or any other desktop publishing software.

+    2. Replace Microsoft Office form field checkboxes with the Unicode ballot box character: ☐ (U+2610) or ☑ (U+2611).

 9. For InDesign and Illustrator files deliver a package containing: